 When Is the Best Time

 The Franklin Gordon Wild Rivers National Park has a wet oceanic climate and is the wettest area in Tasmania.
 The “driest” month is February, followed by January and March.
-In summer, the temps are on average around 20°C, records of over 30°C occur as well as below 10°C. During winter, it can drop below zero.
+In summer, the temps are, on average, around 20°C; records of over 30°C occur as well as below 10°C. During winter, temps can drop below zero.
 The wettest months are from May to October.
 However, be prepared when travelling to the west; expect rain!

 Best Months to Visit

 It is an easy 20 minutes return walk to Nelson Falls and a must-do to get an idea of this cool-temperature rainforest's beauty and wilderness.

 The trail is well maintained, easily accessible on a boardwalk and much is explained on boards.
 This short hike is one of the very few opportunities to get a little glimpse of the wild and pristine National Park.
 There are ample parking and toilet facilities.
 An entrance fee or National Park Pass is required.

 The tremendous National Park is also accessible by boat.
 Daily cruises depart from Strahan on the West Coast.
 Scenic flights are also offered.

 Do you want to obtain the usage right for my images?
 Contact me, but I will take action against picture theft.